When sick leave and conflict coincide, it becomes complex. MediRights guides you through this difficult situation.

 Situational incapacity for work means you cannot work for this employer, but possibly could for another employer.
 The cause lies in the work situation.

-Situational incapacity for work is generally not illness within the meaning of Article 7:629 of the Dutch Civil Code, although Article 7:629 may apply when there is a medical component.
+Situational incapacity for work is generally not sick leave within the meaning of Article 7:629 of the Dutch Civil Code, although Article 7:629 may apply when there is a medical component.
 It often falls under Article 7:628: no work, still salary.
 The Supreme Court ruled that even in this case, entitlement to salary can exist.

 With situational incapacity for work, salary payment may continue, depending on the circumstances and your own efforts.
 The employer cannot simply stop paying, but salary withholding is possible if you don't cooperate with a solution.